 Three is the Key

-Research and clinical experience show that smaller doses given more frequently can be more effective than higher doses given less frequently.
-These smaller doses reduce the risk of bad reactions from unnecessarily high doses.
-Taking drops three times throughout the day keeps the important dendritic cells under the tongue constantly stimulated without having to deliver unnecessarily high doses, so that peaks and troughs of antigen levels do not occur and reactions from higher doses are minimized.
+Research and clinical experience support that frequent daily dosing improves treatment effectiveness.
+Taking drops three times throughout the day keeps the important dendritic cells under the tongue constantly stimulated so that peaks and troughs of antigen levels do not occur and reactions are minimized.

 Three also marks the phases we see for developing long-term tolerance.
 Sublingual immunotherapy allergy treatment using the La Crosse Method™ Protocol follows these phases: